klevisdoga/Industry-project/README.md

-To run the web app:
+# To run the web app:

-1. make a clone of the repository
+1. Make a clone of the repository
-2. open up a terminal
+2. Open terminal
-3. cd to the directory folder name
+3. cd to the project directory
 4. "npm i" to instal all dependancies used for the project
-5. "npm start" to start the project ihn the browser.
+5. "npm start" to start the project in the browser.

 Must have "Node" installed, and prefered web browser is Google Chrome.

-#Project Build
+# Project Build

-The project was build in a 6 - 8 hour time frame.
+The project was built in a 6 - 8 hour time frame.

-The build quality of code is not meant to represent my standards or ability to right code.
+The build quality of code is not meant to represent my standards/quality of code OR organization, but instead to represent the ability of developing a working app in the shortest amount of time possible.
-It was done isn such a way to be a less itme consuming and effiecent as possible.

 Thank you.